Much of Florida's Gulf Coast is under an evacuation order – and a "king tide" could make flooding worse

 How to prepare for evacuation

-If you live in an evacuation zone and have been asked to leave the area ahead of a major storm like Idalia, the Centers for Disease Control and Prevention recommend grabbing a few things before you head out, including cellphones, chargers, medicines and licenses or other forms of identification, as well as cash.
+If you live in an evacuation zone and have been asked to leave the area ahead of a major storm like Idalia, the Centers for Disease Control and Prevention recommends packing up a few essential items before you head out, including cellphones, chargers, medicines and licenses or other forms of identification, as well as cash.
 All of these things can be put in an emergency supply kit that is easy to grab when you leave.

 Before you evacuate, unplug appliances and try to turn off your home's electricity, gas and water, the CDC says.